 Mindy lived with a Yellow Lab for about 10 years of her life.
 When our Yellow Lab Charlotte passed, we decided not to get a second dog.
 We had no clue how Mindy would react after losing her playmate.

 It took a while for her to get over the loss, but eventually, she was fine.
 It as if she was the only dog we ever had.
 The downside is that she seemed a little needier sometimes.
+If you have a dog already and are considering getting a Pug, they shouldn’t have a problem playing together and getting along.

 If you’re considering getting a second dog for your Pug, let’s take a look at which types work the best.